MRPT/mvsim/docs/install.rst

     sudo apt install ros-$ROS_DISTRO-mvsim

-Or build from sources, by cloning into a catkin workspace and build as usual.
+Or build from sources, by cloning into a catkin or colcon workspace and build as usual.

 Usage: See docs and tutorials in https://wiki.ros.org/mvsim